Cancer Clinical Trials – Myths Debunked

 - Treatment options, including chemotherapy, radiation, genomic therapy, immunotherapy and more

-Avera is the only cancer center in South Dakota to offer trials for bone marrow transplant, intraoperative radiation therapy (IORT) for breast cancer, Avera investigator-initiated genomic therapy trials for breast cancer, ovarian cancer, lung cancer and metastatic solid tumors, and the GRAIL blood test for cancer screening.
+Avera is the only cancer center in South Dakota to offer trials for bone marrow transplant, intraoperative radiation therapy (IORT) for breast cancer and Avera investigator-initiated genomic therapy trials for breast cancer, ovarian cancer, lung cancer and metastatic solid tumors.

 In addition, observational studies, such as the Breast Cancer Collaborative Registry, aim to collect information for the development of future research and medical breakthroughs.